 If you want to manage a successful crowdfunding campaign you need to understand that what comes first is originality.
 From the beginning stages of the project to the way you present it, you must be original in all your approaches.

 There are many projects that are still waiting to get funded because the competition is too intense, but still, some of them succeed in spite of all odds.

 As you can see, it’s not impossible to get your project funded.
 The main ingredients of success are marketing and strategising.
 Of course, you also need your own “crib” where you can detail your project as you wish.

-But to do that, you can always choose between Funding Press and Social Reach – these are the crowdfunding WordPress themes that get your site set up in minutes, so you can focus on raising awareness about your cause!
+But to do that, you can always choose between Funding Press and Social Reach – these are the crowdfunding WordPress themes that get your site set up in minutes through the Skywarrior gaming themes team, so you can focus on raising awareness about your cause!

 Now it’s your turn…

 - Have you ever tried running a crowdfunding campaign?
 How did it go?

 - What were the main challenges you faced for your project?